kazewong/jim/example/data/data.md

-## This folder is used to hold posterior samples data file
+## This subfolder is used to hold posterior samples data file